 As it turned out, the Peoria and Oquawka Rail Road successfully operated for a few years (1855-1860) after Judge Mason left the organization, but eventually fell to its long-standing financial shortcomings and poor management.
 The rail line was bought out by the Chicago, Burlington & Quincy Railroad (CB&Q), thus becoming just another casualty of the railroad wars of the mid-nineteenth century.

-Returning back home in 1857, local business affairs occupied Mason’s remaining years.
+With the election of a new president – James Buchanan – in 1856, the Masons returned back home in 1857, with local business affairs occupying Charles’ remaining years.
 He became president of the Burlington Water Company and chaired the German-American Savings Bank.
 Still involved in transportation, Charles took up the presidency of the Burlington Street Railway Company, the Burlington & North Western Railway, and the Burlington, Keosauqua & Western Railway.
 In his spare time, he also became the treasurer of the Burlington school board, and in 1858, Charles was elected as one of the first members of the Iowa State Board of Education.